A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Conclusions

-From a theoretical point of view, the perturbative method is meant to complement the fixed--point iterative algorithm proposed by us in ref.~\cite{palombi4} in cases where the latter becomes inefficient.
-Such cases occur when $\rho$ is comparable or less than the lowest eigenvalue of $\Sigma$ and/or the number of dimensions $v$ is very large.
-In both cases, the inefficiency consists in a slow convergence speed.
-A second limit of the iterative algorithm shows up when the eigenvalue reconstruction is performed from statistically poor sample estimates of the truncated covariance spectrum.
-Specifically, we have shown that a statistical uncertainty on the truncated eigenvalues is inflated by the application of the reconstruction operator, thus producing large fluctuations of the higher components of the reconstructed spectrum.
-Perturbation theory offers the possibility to control the variance and stabilize the reconstruction by properly choosing the approximation order.
-The price to pay upon replacing the iterative estimator with its perturbative approximations is the introduction of an asymptotic non--vanishing bias.
-Of course, it is possible to adopt mixed approaches, where the lower part of the spectrum is reconstructed via the iterative estimator while the upper part is obtained from a perturbative one.
+Another weakness of the iterative algorithm emerges when the eigenvalue reconstruction is performed from statistically poor samples of the eigenvalues of ${\frak S}_\cB$.
+We have shown that the statistical noise of these is inflated by the application of the reconstruction operator, thus producing large fluctuations of the higher components of the reconstructed eigenvalues.
+Perturbation theory offers the possibility to control the variance and stabilize the reconstruction by properly choosing the order of truncation of the perturbative series.
+The price to pay when replacing the iterative estimator with perturbative approximations is the introduction of an asymptotic non-vanishing bias.
+It is possible to adopt mixed approaches, where the lower eigenvalues are reconstructed via the iterative algorithm while the higher ones are obtained from perturbation theory.

-We conclude by recalling that both approaches developed in this paper and ref.~\cite{palombi4} are based on some conjectured correlation inequalities over Euclidean balls, which have been extensively tested via numerical simulations and will be further analyzed elsewhere.